AdamBazer/HIE-Whitepaper/README.md

 size, nature and scope of communities vary widely but can be characterized by a number of different aspects.

-First, some communities are geographically focused while others are not.
+First, some communities are geographically focused, albeit regionally or nationally.
 What often comes to mind when speaking of a community is a regional organization that facilitates information exchange across multiple organizations that are relatively close in proximity.
 Major metropolitan areas tend to be the focus of these communities, but often a regional community encompasses several rural locales.
-On the opposite extreme of the geographic aspect of communities is the network of United States Veterans Hospitals.
-The VA (Veterans Administration) hospitals are spread across the entire map of the US and beyond, yet significant efforts have been spent on being able to exchange data among these geographically separated care centers.
+An example of nationally-focused communities would the network of United States Veterans Hospitals.
+The VA (Veterans Administration) hospitals are spread across the entire map of the US and beyond, yet significant efforts have been spent on being able to exchange data among these geographically-diverse care centers.

-A second characteristic by which to categorize communities is the organizational structure of the community.
+A second characteristic by which to categorize health data sharing communities is the organizational structure of the community itself.
 In some cases, the community consists of a single hospital and several out-patient clinics that have a referral relationship with the hospital.
 In other cases, a network of competing hospitals, laboratories and private clinics may collaborate to